lsoft/Visual-Studio-Extension-Development-CodeSnippets/README.md

-# Visual-Studio-Extension-Development-CodeSnippets
+# Visual Studio Extension Development Tips && CodeSnippets
-Some useful links and pieces of code in the scope of Visual Studio Extension (vsix) development
+Some useful links and pieces of code in the scope of Visual Studio Extension (vsix) development.

 # General